ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

     8

-The `select` statement example is hard to show in the notbook because it is interactive
+The `select` statement example is hard to show in the notebook because it is interactive.

 ```bash
 select choice in one two "no choice"